How to Remove a Name from a Mortgage | No Refinancing

 In this article (Skip to...)

-If both of these options are unavailable, selling the property might be the only solution to remove the obligation from both parties.
-It’s important to communicate with your lender to explore all available options.
+If these options are unavailable, selling the property might be the only solution to remove the obligation from both parties.
+But that’s not always the case depending on your unique financial situation.

 While the best way to remove someone from a mortgage is often with a mortgage refinance, that comes with additional closing costs and the potential challenge of qualifying for a new loan, both of which need careful consideration.